Edmund Cotterill

-Edmund Cotterill (1794 –1860) was a British sculptor and the head of Garrard's design department, where he established the company's reputation for producing elaborate sculptural groups and centerpieces in bronze and silver.
+Edmund Cotterill (1794 –1860) was a British sculptor and the head of Garrard & Co.'s design department, where he established the company's reputation for producing elaborate sculptural groups and centerpieces in bronze and silver.
 Cotterill's work was highly regarded by critics and the public, as he excelled not only in modeling figures but also animals and the interaction of the group as a whole.

 Early life and career

 Cotterill attended the Royal Academy Schools in 1820 and exhibited there from 1822 to 1858, the British Institution from 1832 to 1855, and the Suffolk Street Galleries from 1829 to 1836.
 According to the Illustrated London News, Cotterill stood "at the head of the class of artists who model for silversmiths", and his annual exhibitions at Garrard earned the company a level of celebrity that no other could match.

 Career at Garrard

 The Eglinton Trophy.
 At 4 feet 8 inches (140 cm) in height and 1600 ounces (45 kg) in weight, it is one of the largest and most extravagant trophies of its kind.

-Cotterill worked for Garrard from 1833 until his death and was responsible for a number of ambitious sculptural groups, including the Emperor's Plate, which was produced each year from 1849 to 1852.
+Cotterill worked for Garrard from 1833 until his death and was responsible for a number of sculptural groups, including the Emperor's Plate, which was produced each year from 1849 to 1852.
 Many of his designs incorporated horses, which he excelled at modeling, and were often inspired by Moorish or Arab equestrian themes.